privacore/helppages-findx/en/languagedetection.md

-# How is my prefered search result language set?
+# Set your language on findx

+You can select the language you want to use for menus and for search results.

+##Show findx buttons, messages and the rest of the interface in your language
+1) Go to the findx menu.
+2) Click settings.
+3) Select **Web Site Language**
+4) At the bottom of the page, **click Save**

+##Show search results in you language
-To show relevant results when you search, findx tries to guess what language you prefer to see results in.
+This setting lets you pick what language to see search results in.
+To show relevant results when you search, findx tries to guess what language you prefer to see results in, but you can always choose another language.

-This is done by a combination of looking at what language your browsers is set to use and your geographical location.
+1) Go to the findx menu.
+2) Click settings.
+3) Select **Search Result Language**
+4) At the bottom of the page, **click Save**

 ***Example: You are in London, and prefers UK results.***

 Your browser is set to English, but English results can be from all over the world.
-To help you get relevant search results findx use a service to translate your IP address to a country, UK.
+To help you get relevant search results findx determines you are in the UK, and show UK results.

-This way findx guess your prefers English results from UK and improves the result to match that combination.

-Feel free to set your own preffered settings.

 ---

 ### How can findx automacially select my language
-Geographical location (country) is done before you search findx, and based on your browser language and geographical location. findx doesn't know or save your IP address.
+Geographical location (country) is determined before you search findx, by using a geo-lookup service based on your IP, and in combination with your browser language findx defaults the interface and results based on theese.

+findx doesn't know or save your IP address, and can't relate it to you searches.